julianeon/useful-ruby-scripts/README.md

 # Useful Ruby Scripts

-This is a partial list of Ruby scripts I've created that demonstrate my use of the language.
+This is a partial list of Ruby scripts that demonstrate my use of the language.

 I use Ruby for scripting on my laptop.
 I find it to be very similar to Python, which I also use.